ranjan56cse/ranjan56cse/README.md

 ---

-### 🧭 The Real Arc — 19 Years in Data, Now Building AI
+### 🧭 Amplifying the power of Data with AI

-I didn't pivot into AI overnight.
-I earned it — one production data system at a time.
+It took me a while to get here — but every step mattered.

 **Enterprise Data, from the ground up.** I started as a Software Engineer at **Infosys** in 2005, writing ETL pipelines for health insurance claims systems at WellPoint and Aetna.
 Then **Wipro**, where I learned analytics through Market Basket Analysis and customer segmentation.
-Then **14+ years at Teradata** — delivering enterprise data platforms across four continents: Mumbai, Pune, Hyderabad, Sydney, and Helsinki.
+Then **14+ years at Teradata** — delivering enterprise data platforms in various domain and across different geographical locations.

 **Scale, not sprint.** At Teradata, I architected a data lakehouse for **350M+ policyholders** at one of Asia's largest insurance providers, migrated **10,000+ Teradata/COBOL scripts** at Westpac Australia, led **BCBS 239 risk compliance** at Maybank, delivered **MIFID-II regulatory reporting** at OP Financial Finland, and drove **17% operational efficiency** through platform consolidation at SC Johnson.
 Every engagement meant walking into someone else's data chaos and leaving behind something that ran, complied, and scaled.